-The seemingly simple appearance and gentle curvature of the bridges elevates them above both the horizon and is designed in keeping with the understated beauty of the Dutch pastoral landscape.
-Sleek and sober detailing, special bronze finishes and the bird sticks give the bridges their unique character.
+The bridges include 24 Creek Bridges, 6 Dike (embankment) Bridges and 3 Steurgat Bridges.
+Each bridge adorns a seemingly unassuming appearance and a gentle curvature to elevate above the horizon and is designed to keep with the understated beauty of the Dutch pastoral landscape.
+Sleek and sober detailing, special bronze finishes and extended decorative bird sticks give the bridges their unique character.

-The pumping stations, the most vertical elements in the landscape, are mainly constructed from the bricks of demolished farmhouses and in three instances are designed as viewing platforms.
-These platforms offer arresting 360 degree panoramas of this new landscape typology.
+The pumping stations, vertical elements in the flat landscape, are mainly constructed from the bricks of demolished farmhouses.
+Three of them offer stunning 360 degree panoramic views of the vast new landscape.

 Boskalis, Martens en van Oord, van Hattem en Blankevoort, Gebr. van Kessel, ipv Delft

 - Gaspard Estourgie

 - Ronald van Nugteren